mayank99/ecsstatic/package/README.md

 ## Current limitations

-- Must be used at the top level scope, not inside components or objects.
 - Resolving variables interpolated in the template strings does not work for all cases.
 - `css` and `scss` imports cannot be used together.